dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 Only on reconciliation is a manifest created, to store the hardlinks of the customers at that point in time.
 There seems no point to snapshot the customers, if we had tablets.
 Tablets would acknowledge if they received a customer update in time.

+## V3 storing unordered customers separately
+In each sector, store a list of customers that we know we have not had approved separately, and only move them when a human reorders them.
+When an individual customer is changed, then we update them in the sectors before allowing the save to occur `UPDATE_LOCATION` is sent to Routing collection.
+This avoids the need to watch for updates in the customers collection itself.